coolbutuseless/arcadefont/README.md

   - stroke - grouping variable for the points belonging to the same stroke.
 The letter ‘A’ is made of 2 strokes: 1. the frame of the A shape 2. the crossbar.
   - x,y - coordinates of points which make up a stroke.
-Are point coordinates are integer locations on a 9x9 grid.
+Coordinates are integer locations on a 9x9 grid.
   - idx - ordering index of points within each stroke

 <!-- end list -->